enchf/coding-groovy-thing/README.md

 Maven pom.xml file is automatically created by IntelliJ.
 Groovy, Spock and other required dependencies are added, along with configuration to produce the executable JAR.
 Execute `mvn clean package` to have the jar available at `target` and then execute `java -jar target/<jar-name>.jar` to run the project.

+### 2 - Fetch Spock specifications

+In this second commit, Spock features can be seen at a glance:

+* Logical blocks, having more advantage than frameworks like Cucumber.
+* Take advantage of string based method names to create meaningful test names.
+* Dynamically execution of specifications using EmbeddedSpecRunner.

+Also, we can notice the use of a third-party library that provides some efficient Reflections utilities.

+Regarding Groovy syntax features, we can appreciate the following:

+* Semicolon is optional and discouraged.
+* Dynamically typed variables.
+* Closures in action, syntax using brackets and have an implicit `it` variable for single parameters closures.